BioJulia/PopGen.jl/docs/getting_started/popobj_type.md

 ## Metadata

 The `meta` table has 5 specific categories/columns: name, population, ploidy, longitude, latitude.
-These can be directly accessed with `PopData.meta.columns.colname` where `PopData` is the name of your PopData object, and `colname` is one of the five column names below.
+These can be directly accessed with `PopData.meta.colname` where `PopData` is the name of your PopData object, and `colname` is one of the five column names below.

 ### name